Constitution

 ARTICLE I: THE ASSOCIATION

 Subsection A: The name of this association shall be the Self-Government Association of the Undergraduate School of Bryn Mawr College, hereafter known as SGA.
-The purpose of this Association shall be the government of the undergraduate student body.
+The purpose of SGA shall be the governance of the undergraduate student body and to uplift the voices of marginalized communities.

-Subsection B: The President and the Dean of the College shall entrust to the SGA Assembly through its Honor Code the exclusive management of all matters concerning the conduct of students in their college life which do not fall under the exclusive jurisdiction of the authorities of the College, the Faculty, the Area Directors, or the Hall Advisers of the halls of residence.
+Subsection B: The President and the Dean of the College shall, through the Honor Code, entrust the SGA with exclusive management of all matters concerning the conduct of students in their college life which do not fall under the exclusive jurisdiction of the authorities of the College, the Faculty, or Residential Life.

-Subsection C: Any candidate for a Bryn Mawr A.B. degree and any undergraduate who resides on the Bryn Mawr campus shall be a member of the Association.
-Members of the Association shall have voting rights in campus wide elections, dorm elections and at Plenary.
-In order to be voting members of the Association, all candidates for a Bryn Mawr A.B. degree shall pay tuition or the appropriate percentage determined by financial aid.
+Subsection C: Any candidate for a Bryn Mawr A.B. degree and any undergraduate who resides on the Bryn Mawr campus shall be a member of SGA.
+Members of SGA shall have voting rights in campus-wide elections, dorm elections, and at Plenary.

 Subsection D: Upon the recommendation of two current members of SGA and approval of the Assembly, honorary life membership may be conferred upon any past member of SGA who has rendered notable service to Bryn Mawr College.
 Honorary members shall have none of the obligations but all of the privileges of membership in SGA except those of making motions, voting, and holding office.